Teluk Intan: Local delicacies

 Many Malay delicacies can be found in Teluk Intan.
 These include 'mee rebus' Mastan Ghani, a boiled noodle dish served with a moderately spicy and sweet gravy; a more spicy noodle dish called Mee Jawa; nasi kandar, satay, and fruit rojak.

 Another attraction is a beverage made of rose syrup mixed with coconut milk or milk called 'Ais Bandung'.
-This beverage can be found near the wet market, located on the northern riverbank.

 The local Chinese community has a number of delicacies as well.
 One of them is 'Heong Peah' (Fragrant Biscuit).
 Heong Peah has a crispy pastry layer outside and a sticky filling inside (also known as beleko).
 It contains a mixture of flour, oil, maltose, sugar, sesame, and shallots.
-The 'Heong Peah' market in Teluk Intan is dominated by two family-run enterprises: Sin Guan Tin and Sin Joo Heong.
-Locals fondly refer to the latter as the 'Tiger' brand or mark or 'Tiger Biscuit'.
-The former's trademark is a butterfly.

 Another delicacy in Teluk Intan is the 'Chee Cheong Fun', a variation of Kueh Teow containing turnip, whereas the Hong Kong Chee Cheong Fun has prawns wrapped inside.

-Chinese curry mee and a variety of other food can be found at "Glutton Square" located at the corner of Jalan Sithabaram Pillai and Jalan Ah Cheong.

-There is also a food court (locals call it "Bumbung Biru") in front of Menara Jam Condong "The Leaning Tower".

-Another long-standing tourist sight for more than 25 years is Teluk Intan's laksa sold from a bicycle by "Uncle Laksa".
-This man rides around the town areas such as Jln Woo Saik Hong, Jln Pasir Bedamar, Jln Ah Cheong and Jln Pasar to sell his trademark laksa, cooked on his custom-made 3-wheeler bicycle.